Skip to content

 6. templateFn({ ...mergedProps, ...state, ...derived })

-7. devalue.uneval(mergedProps) → serializable string
+7. devalue.stringify(mergedProps) → serializable string

-8. <div data-component-key="..." data-component="..." data-props="...">html</div>
+8. <div data-component-key="..." data-component="..."><script type="application/json" data-igo-props>...</script>html</div>

 Key points: